axodotdev/cargo-dist/README.md

 Other commands like `cargo dist build` (bare `cargo dist`) will always default to only using the current host target, and may need more manual target specification.
 This is handled automatically if you're using dist's generated CI scripts.

-**cargo-dist does not currently support specifying additional targets based on different `--features` or anything else, this will change in the future.**
+**cargo-dist does not currently support specifying additional targets based on different `--features` or anything else, this will change in the future.
+See [issue #22](https://github.com/axodotdev/cargo-dist/issues/22) for discussion.**